marisolosman/marisolosman.github.io/_pages/cv.md

 ## Experience as Reviewer

+- Member of the Editorial Board of the Journal of the Southern Hemisphere Earth System Sciences.
+July 2021 - present.

 - Guest Editor Special Issue on "Subseasonal to Decadal Predictions in support of Climate Services".
 Climate Services Journal.
-March 2021 - present.
+March 2021 - January 2023.

-- Member of the Editorial Board of the Journal of the Southern Hemisphere Earth System Sciences.
-July 2021 - present.

-- Revision of articles submitted to Journal of Climate, Tellus, Meteorological Applications, Climate Dynamics, Advanced in Science and Research, International Journal of Climatology, Revista Brasileira de Meteorologia and Meteorológica.
+- Revision of articles submitted to Journal of Climate, Tellus, Meteorological Applications, Climate Dynamics, Advanced in Science and Research, International Journal of Climatology, Revista Brasileira de Meteorologia, Meteorológica, Quaterly Journal of the Royal Meteorological Society, Journal of Hydrometeorology, Meteorological Applications.

 - Reviewer of the First Order Draft and Second Order Draft of the IPCC WGI AR6.